-You can also find links to recent completed research and publications below.
+You can also find links to past research papers and publications by CLICKING HERE.

 Person in charge: Gregg Rawlings, Academic Neurology Unit, Royal Hallamshire Hospital, Sheffield (firstname.lastname@example.org)

 Closing Date: Not specified

 Aim: We are writing to see if you would be willing to take a few minutes to write down what it is like to live with non-epileptic seizures.
 In particular, we are interested in your descriptions of what you experience before, during and after your non-epileptic seizures and how your non-epileptic seizures affect your day-to-day life.
 Your writings will be used for educational purposes, for instance by helping others who may have just developed non-epileptic seizures to cope better.
 Oxford University Press may choose to publish the writings in a book as part of the Brainstorms series, which will be freely available for sale.
 You can have a look at other titles that have already been published in the series on Amazon or on the Oxford University Press website.

 Aim: This study aims to explore two different areas:

 1. People who experience seizures often worry about these and have fears about the effects upon their health.
 People will often adapt their behaviour because of these fears (e.g. not leaving the house very often, or avoiding social situations) which can affect their quality of life.